What is a sexaholic, and how do you know if you are one

 The signs of sexaholism

 While sex addiction is not an official diagnosis, it is a real and serious problem for many people.
 If you think you might be a sex addict, there are some signs to look for.
 Do you spend a lot of time thinking about sex or engaging in sexual activity?
 Do you keep going back to sex even after it has caused problems in your life?
 Do you feel unable to control your sexual behavior?
 If you answered “yes” to any of these questions, you may be a sex addict.
 Sex addiction can lead to relationship problems, financial difficulties, and legal trouble.
 It can also cause feelings of shame and anxiety.
 If you think you might be a sex addict, talking to a counselor or therapist can help.
 Treatment for sex addiction typically involves talk therapy and support groups.
-With treatment, you can deal with this problem and live a healthy, happy life.
+With treatment, you can deal with this problem and live a health, happy life.

 How to get help for sexaholism